tradingview/rest_integrations_docs/source/Glossary.rst

       The period of time that matches the primary daytime trading hours for a given exchange and locale.
       For Forex and Crypto exchanges, trading session is the last 24 hours.

+   User session
+      An interval from a user's login to their logout

    Mapping symbol
       The mapping between the names of the broker\'s instruments and TradingView instruments.
 This mapping solves the problem of TradingView and broker symbol names mismatching.